ckfinder/ckfinder-docs-samples/README.md

 CKFinder 3 - Sample Plugins
 ===========================

-This folder contains example plugins for CKFinder 3.
+This folder contains sample plugins for CKFinder 3.

-To learn about writing own plugins, read the [Creating Plugins](http://docs.cksource.com/ckfinder3/#!/guide/dev_plugins) article in CKFinder 3 documentation.
+To learn about writing your own plugins, read the [Creating Plugins](http://docs.cksource.com/ckfinder3/#!/guide/dev_plugins) article in the CKFinder 3 documentation.

-Loading plugins
+Loading Plugins
 ---------------

-To run the sample plugins:
+To run sample plugins:

-1. Download the sample plugins and extract them to `<ckfinder>/plugins` folder.
+1. Download sample plugins and extract them to the `<ckfinder>/plugins` folder.
 You can download plugins:
- - using `git`,
+ - Using `git`.
- - by pressing the [Download ZIP](https://github.com/ckfinder/ckfinder-docs-samples/archive/master.zip) button.
+ - By pressing the [Download ZIP](https://github.com/ckfinder/ckfinder-docs-samples/archive/master.zip) button.
-2. Enable selected plugins with [config.plugins](http://docs.cksource.com/ckfinder3/#!/api/CKFinder.Config-cfg-plugins)
+2. Enable selected plugins with the [`config.plugins`](http://docs.cksource.com/ckfinder3/#!/api/CKFinder.Config-cfg-plugins) option.

 #### Example